akvone/update-image-maven-plugin/README.md

 You can additionally use tcp protocol.
 Use "tcp://127.0.0.1:2375" in `docker.host` property.

-After that you must enable 'Docker without TLS' (`Docker` -> `Settings` -> `General` -> `Expose daemon on tcp://localhost:2375 without tls`) in Windows or something similar in macOS
+After that you must enable 'Docker without TLS' (`Docker` -> `Settings` -> `General` -> `Expose daemon on tcp://localhost:2375 without tls`) in Windows or something similar in macOS.